Ernte 23: History

 Ernte 23 was launched in 1923 by Reemtsma.
-In that same year, the harvest of oriental tobacco grown in northern Greece was so great that the Reemtsma experts recommended it as the basis of the mix, and on the package were specified areas of production and origin.
+In that same year, the harvest of oriental tobacco grown in southern Bulgaria, now in northern Greece was so great that the Reemtsma experts recommended it as the basis of the mix, and on the package were specified areas of production and origin.
 All of this made Ernte 23 of the most popular brand of cigarettes in the 1920s.
 The tobacco was based in 1924 for the new brand Ernte 23, created by Hans Domizlaff, which has been protected since 1931.

 Unusual for the time was the color scheme of the Ernte 23 pack.
-The colours used were red and orange, the designer Erich Etzold designed a package that stood out remarkably from the color combinations of other brands at the time.
+The colors used were red and orange, the designer Erich Etzold designed a package that stood out remarkably from the color combinations of other brands at the time.

 After the end of World War II, the taste selection of cigarette consumers changed with the arrival of American troops.
 Thus, the oriental cigarette was almost completely ousted, and Ernte 23 even became an American Blend cigarette.
 But it is dispensed with the use or flavoring.
 Meanwhile, it is also referred to as German Blend.

 In 1963, Ernte 23 had a monthly sales volume of 1.25 billion units and the market share had grown to 55% since 1960.

 In 1976, the Reemtsma managers developed an advertising campaign for the brand along with voting postcards for listed buildings, where buyers had the choice of where the cigarette company should spend an amount of 25,000 Deutsche Mark for the preservation of monuments.
 The brand Ernte 23 still had a market share of 8.6 percent in 1976.

 In the 1920s, Reemtsma included various collector's cards inside Ernte 23 cigarettes.
 The first was a set of "Kleine Bilder" ("Small Pictures") issued in 1923 with the brand.
 This makes it one of the first series issued after World War I. The series was followed up in 1924 with a set of "Große Bilder" ("Large Pictures").
 The company also issued two books depicting the 1924 Summer Olympics in Paris and the 1928 Summer Olympics in Amsterdam.
 Reemtsma also made various promotional posters to sell the Ernte 23 brand.